 Employment Outlook and Salary Info

 According to the U.S. Bureau for Labor Statistics (BLS), teachers who have certification in teaching ESL are expected to be in greater demand than those without such certification (www.bls.gov).
-The projected rate of increase in demand for kindergarten and elementary school teachers, in general, is 3% from 2018 to 2028, which is slower than average for all occupations.
+The projected rate of increase in demand for kindergarten and elementary school teachers, in general, is 4% from 2019 to 2029, which is as fast as the average for all occupations.
 High school teachers were also expected to see average growth at 4% during the same decade.

 Current teachers may take advantage of cultural exchange learning opportunities.
 According to the U.S. Department of Education (DOE), individual states offer teacher exchange programs in conjunction with the governments of Spanish speaking countries (www.ed.gov).
 Agreements in place are through Mexico's Secretariat of Public Education and the Government of Spain.
 The Mexican exchange program is geared toward educating migrant populations, through efforts like the Binational Migrant Education Program.
 The Spanish exchange program educates teachers about Spanish culture and history.